anebz/cloud/Accreditations/aws_developer_associate.md

 To declare a Lambda function in CF, either upload the code as a zip to S3 and refer the object in AWS::Lambda::Function, or if the code is small and has no third-party dependencies, write the code inline in CF in the AWS::Lambda::Function block.

 CF change sets feature: helps check how changes to a CF template affect AWS resources before implementing the updated

-CLI commands:
+> CLI commands:

 * `cloudformation package`: package the local artifacts that the CF template references.
 Uploads the local artifacts, like source code to Lambda
 * `cloudformation deploy`: deploys the specified CF template

+> Serverless

+SAM is the serverless application model, to define and provision serverless apps using CloudFormation.
+To deploy using SAM CLI, develop+test the app locally, use `sam deploy`.
+This zips the app, uploads them to S3 and deploys the app to AWS.

+* AWS::Serverless::Application: to embed nested apps from S3 buckets
+* AWS::Serverless::API: to create API gateway resources and methods that can be invoked through HTTPS endpoints
+* AWS::Serverless::Function: configuration to create a Lambda function
+* AWS::Serverless::LayerVersion: to create Lambda layered function

-## PaaS: Elastic beanstalk
+## Elastic beanstalk

 Deploy and scale web apps, without provisioning underlying servers, LBs, security groups etc..
 It supports the deployment of web apps from Docker.
 If the on-premise application doesn't use Docker and can't seem to find a relevant environment in Beanstalk, use Packer to create a custom platform.